 - Marseille: 1h30

 By train from:

 - Lyon: 1h20

 Nîmes also has an airport but only served by destinations abroad: Brussels, London, Marrakech, Fez.

 Looking for other travel ideas in France?
-To read also
+Read also

-Discover all our articles on French cities : All Travel Tips articles on France are listed here.
+Discover all our articles on France: All our tips on Mauritius are listed here.